-Many of my c-suite executive clients haven’t needed a resume for many years, if ever.
+Many of my c-suite and senior executive clients haven’t needed a resume for many years, if ever.

-Now, they find that the job pipeline is not flowing.
-And they’re ready to explore new and challenging opportunities.
+Now, they find that the job pipeline is NOT flowing.
+But they’re ready to explore new and challenging opportunities.

 They don’t understand that today’s resume is a marketing document, designed for the digital age – not a career history merely outlining job responsibilities, with a few achievements thrown in.